 I do cobble together some of my income from music.
-I teach private clarinet and piano lessons to middle and high school students, sell my compositions and arrangements at Sheet Music Plus, and sometimes get paid for performing.
-I consider myself a semi-pro musician in that I do make money from music, but it is not my primary income (and as of yet, does not come remotely close to matching my primary income).
+I teach private clarinet and piano lessons to middle and high school students, sell my compositions and arrangements at Sheet Music Plus (affiliate link), and sometimes get paid for performing.
+I’m a semi-pro musician in that I do make money from music, but it is not my primary income (and as of yet, does not come remotely close to matching my primary income).

 I felt some inkling of not-really-belonging as I registered, as the master class performance options were nearly full already.
 Once I arrived and saw my fellow conference-goers, it seemed even more clear that I was an outlier.
-On the second day, I appeared to have completely flummoxed one woman I was chatting with in that I didn’t fit any preconceived notions about The Attendees beyond the fact that I played clarinet (and even that seemed to stump her when I said my degree was in theory/comp, not clarinet performance).
-She seemed surprised that I’d even heard about the event, much less had the interest and inclination to attend.
+On the second day, I appeared to have completely flummoxed one woman I was chatting with.
+I apparently didn’t fit any preconceived notions about The Attendees beyond the fact that I played

 I do want to reiterate here that I did enjoy myself.
 I may not have been part of the target audience, but I still gained immense value by attending.
-Besides, I’m actually kind of used to being the odd duck and a bit of a loner, so I wasn’t uncomfortable by any means.
-I also know that a couple of my peers would have liked to attend, but the scheduling just didn’t work out for them this time.
+Besides, I’m kind of used to being the odd duck and a bit of a loner, so I wasn’t uncomfortable.
+I know that a couple of my peers wanted to attend, but the scheduling just didn’t work out for them.

-But this did get me to thinking about so many of us musicians who are my true kindred spirits: those of us who took the practical route after getting our BMus degrees (or didn’t pursue music degrees at all); those of us who earn most or all of our income through non-music careers; those of us who still want to participate even if we’re not the ones taking center stage at a prestigious concert.
+But this did get me to thinking about so many of us musicians who are my true kindred spirits: those of us who took the practical route after getting our BMus degrees (or didn’t pursue music degrees at all).
+Those of us who earn most or all of our income through non-music careers, who still want to participate even if we’re not the ones taking center stage at a prestigious concert.

 Just because we’re not full pros or still in our youth doesn’t mean that we are done learning.
 In fact, some of us finally have the resources (and some time) to put toward that goal.
 I have felt a pull toward taking lessons again myself, though finding a college-level teacher when you’re not in college anymore is a challenge.
 It’s hard to know where to start, how to discover who is willing to take on a middle-aged clarinetist who isn’t working toward landing a symphony job, how to work lessons and practice time into an already-crammed adult life schedule.
 And I don’t even have kids that I’m shuttling back and forth to their own numerous activities.

-(Of course, this also leads to examination of the past, and how much time I could/should have spent practicing and networking, but didn’t.
+(Of course, this also leads to an examination of the past.
+How much time could/should I have spent practicing and networking, but didn’t.
 For a variety of reasons.
 But that subject will have to wait for another post.)

 What, then, can we do to encourage and include the adult amateur and semi-pro?
 I believe there are large numbers of us.
 Do we start our own conference?
 Do we speak up to event organizers to see if they will include some tidbits for us?
 Some sports have pro-am events—can we incorporate this idea into our music world?
 Or do things like this already exist?
 I’m not sure, and I’m just starting to really mull all this over.

 I am the founder and organizer of Knock on Wood, a clarinet choir based in McHenry County, Illinois.
-We are a community group of over twenty musicians.
+We’re a community group of over twenty musicians.
 We range in age from teenagers to octogenarians and range in clarinets from the itty-bitty E-flat sopranino to the ginormous contrabass.
-We play in this group because we love the clarinet family and the gorgeous music that can happen when you get large numbers of us together.
-We want to sound good.
-We want to improve ourselves.
-We want to simply enjoy playing our favorite instrument with fellow clarinerds.
-(And we’d love for you to stop by our Facebook page to see what we’re about).
+Why do we play in this group?
+We love the clarinet family and the gorgeous music that can happen when you get large numbers of us together.
+We want to sound good and improve ourselves.
+Above all, we simply enjoy playing our favorite instrument with fellow

 But until we get this event off the ground, I want to encourage those who are beyond the status of amateur to remember that we’re here.
 We exist, we want to learn, and we want to be included.